Hanzla-Double3/Clipboard/README.md

 # Clipboard
 Clipborad - access data quickly using cmd

+I would have done it in C++ or python to make it easier and consequently efficient, But I am starting to like c and trying to learning it better

 # Configure

-Create a folder, for example I created "D:/CustomEnvVar", and then add this path to enviroment variable.
+Create a folder, for example I created "D:/CustomEnvVar", and then add this path to enviroment variable in Path entry for user.

-Paste the code there. compile it using gcc, "gcc ./clipboard.c -o clipboard.exe".
+Paste code file in that directory, compile it using gcc, "gcc ./clipboard.c -o clipboard.exe".

-Create a file temp.json in same directory, populate it.
+Create a file temp.json in same directory or change the filename in code, populate it.
 In my case it was:

     {